FBI Raids Home, Office Of Adelanto Mayor

 Kerr has been mayor of Adelanto since 2014.

+As a result of the raid, Adelanto City Hall was closed for the day Tuesday, the Daily Press reports.

-Last November, an Adelanto councilman and former interim mayor was arrested on federal allegations of taking a $10,000 cash bribe and hiring someone to burn down his restaurant so he could collect on the insurance.
+Last November, an Adelanto councilman and former interim mayor was arrested on federal allegations of taking a $10,000 cash bribe and trying to hire someone to burn down his restaurant so he could collect on the insurance.
 Jermaine Wright, 41, was charged with bribery and attempted arson.

 The investigation into Wright stemmed from a probe into possible corruption in the city of Adelanto.
 An informant introduced Wright to undercover FBI agents in two separate schemes, according to a federal affidavit.